Inverted Nipple Surgery: Procedures, Recovery & Side EffectBody Plastic Surgery

 How to Prevent Scarring after Nipple Correction Surgery?

-Although the incisions made during the nipple correction surgery are small, they mainly cause scarring.
-In order to prevent scarring after this operation, consider the following points:
+Although the incisions made during the nipple repair surgery are small, they mainly cause scarring.
+To prevent scarring after this operation, consider the following points:

 - Massage your scars gently once your wounds are healed completely;